naveenjujaray/DeveloperFolio/README.md

 A clean, beautiful and responsive portfolio template with `Dark Mode` enabled for Developers!

 `Still in development stage.`
-If you created something awesome and want to contribute then feel free to open Please don't hesitate to open an pull request to master branch.
+If you created something awesome and want to contribute then feel free to open Please don't hesitate to open an pull request.

 ### Dark Mode
 ![Darkmode](gif/dark.gif)